What does an Interior Designer Actually Do?

 Making the overwhelming number of decisions during a renovation or new build can really wear you down.
 And it’s not just the big stuff like which fridge to purchase or what style of cabinet front you want.
 Often it’s the minutia that really leads to fatigue such as how many CFM’s should the range hood fan have?
 What size cabinet handles should you use?
 Should the tile be matte or glossy?
 Puck lights under the cabinets or rope lights?
 Should the backsplash go just to the bottom of the cabinets or cover the entire wall?

-Helping you choose the everything that goes into the design, designers ensure that it wall works together harmoniously.
-And puts it all in a spreadsheet for the contractor, called a “finishing schedule”.
-Included in the construction documents are elevations, graphically demonstrating how each item should be installed.
+Helping you choose everything that goes into the design, designers ensure that it all works together harmoniously.
+And puts it all in a spreadsheet for the contractor, called a “finishing schedule” which they can then use to create a budget, calculate take-offs (ex. how much tile to order) and for purchasing.
+Included in the detailed drawings are elevations, graphically demonstrating how each item should be installed.

 Design Concept Boards